adityadhopade/interview_deck/kubernetes_trivia.md

 -

-### Why some resources in the API Version set as v1 and apps/v1 ?
+### Why are some resources in the API Version set as v1 and apps/v1 ?

 - The use of different API versions often signifies the evolution and changes in the Kubernetes API.
 When Kubernetes introduces new features, it may include those features in a new API version to maintain backward compatibility with existing resources.
 - The API version indicates the format of the resource definition and the set of fields it supports.